 It’s not something most of us are taught to do at school, college or university.
 We arrive in the workplace and just because we become experts at what we do it’s expected that we can speak about it with ease.

 It doesn’t work that way!

 The reasons public speaking and presenting can be difficult for so many people is long and often complex.
-Whether the challenge stems from anxiety, introversion or perfectionism we all need three things:
+Whether the challenge stems from anxiety, introversion or perfectionism we all need three things.
+That is to be:

 ‘We would like to help our team get better at ‘influencing and engaging others’.